Opalite (song): In popular culture

-The word "opalite" was widely searched on Google, following the reveal of the tracklist of The Life of a Showgirl.
-Upon release, the song produced a viral dance trend on social media, especially in the Philippines, and on the social media platforms TikTok, YouTube, and Instagram.
-The viral videos in the Philippines integrated the Filipino language.
+Upon the announcement of the tracklist of The Life of a Showgirl, Google searches for the word "opalite" increased.
+Following the song's release, it inspired a viral dance trend on social media, especially in the Philippines, where the track was viral on TikTok, YouTube, and Instagram, and those viral videos integrated the Filipino language.
 A surge in opal sales was reported, with Gina Vaynshteyn and Katie Ann Lehman of StyleCaster describing it as a "much deserved hype".
-In Latin America, social media users compared "Opalite" to "Dos Enamorados", a popular song recorded by several artists, including the Mexican singer Luis Miguel.
-Subsequently, Miguel's catalog experienced a resurgence on digital music platforms.
+In Latin America, social media users alleged that "Opalite" sampled "Dos Enamorados", a popular song recorded by several artists, including the Mexican singer Luis Miguel.